mobizt/FirebaseClient/README.md

  ## Dependencies

-This library required the latest **Platform's Core SDK** to be installed.
+This library required the latest device's **platform Core SDK** to be installed.

 > [!IMPORTANT]
-> Library does not support the outdated SDK.
-To use this library you have to install the latest version of your device's `Core SDK`.
+> Please make sure that the `Arduino IDE's Board Manager URL` is up to date before you update your device's `platform Core SDK`.
+Any issue due to using out dated `platform Core SDK` is your own risk and does not support by library.
+>
+> In case the library compile status showed here is passing and your code compilation is error, you should check your libary installation, `platform Core SDK` installation and the library usage.
+You cannot install library in the cloud storage virtual folder or sandbox e.g. `Microsoft's OneDrive`.

-For Arduino IDE, ESP8266 Core SDK can be installed through **Boards Manager**.
+For Arduino IDE, the ESP8266 Core SDK can be installed through **Boards Manager**.

-For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.
+For PlatfoemIO IDE, the ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

-The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower.
+The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower to be installed.